Erdut killings: Timeline

 On 9 November, the Croatian Serb TO and the SDG arrested ethnic Hungarian and Croat civilians in Erdut as well as in the nearby villages of Dalj Planina and Erdut Planina, and detained them in the SDG training camp.
 According to the ICTY prosecutor's office, twelve members of the group were killed the next day.
 The bodies of eight of the victims were buried in the village of Ćelije, one was buried in Daljski Atar and three bodies were thrown down a well in Borovo Selo.
 Five more non-Serb civilians were arrested by the Croatian Serb TO and the SDG in the village of Klisa on 11 November, one in Bijelo Brdo and one in Dalj, and taken to Erdut for interrogation.
 Two of the seven had Serb relatives and were released, while the remaining five were brutally treated, and were killed and buried in a mass grave in Ćelije after being interrogated.
 Three more civilians, including the family members of those killed on 10 November, were arrested and executed by Croatian Serb TO and SDG personnel in mid-November.

 The killings continued the next month, when the Croatian Serb TO and the SDG arrested five more non-Serb civilians in Erdut.
 They were killed at the TO training centre in Erdut and the bodies of three were thrown down a well in Daljski Atar.
 Seven more Hungarian and Croat civilians were arrested by the Croatian Serb TO and police and the SDG in Erdut and detained in the Erdut training centre until 26 December, when they were killed.
 The bodies of six of them were also thrown into a well in Daljski Atar.

 Further killings occurred on 21 February 1992, when four non-Serb civilians were arrested by Croatian Serb forces and the SDG and killed in the training centre after being interrogated.
 The four were subsequently buried in a mass grave in Daljski Atar.
-One more Hungarian civilian was murdered by the Serbian State Security Service—with SDG assistance—after inquiring about her relatives who were killed in November 1991.
+One more Hungarian civilian, Marija Senaši was murdered by the Serbian State Security Service—with SDG assistance—on 3 June 1992, after inquiring about her relatives who were killed in November 1991.
 Her body was thrown down a well in Dalj Planina.
 With her murder, the total number of civilians killed in Erdut between November 1991 and June 1992 reached 37, of which 22 were Hungarians and 15 were Croats.